-1) The following commitment should apply to all ACECs: the St. George 1999 RMP states, "BLM will continue to implement existing recovery plans, habitat management plans, and the Washington County Habitat Conservation Plan as they apply to listed species.
-Among other things, existing plans call for monitoring and studies, habitat consolidation, selected fencing, public education, signing, law enforcement, and protection from mining, off-road

-2) Exclude motorized use from ACECs and BLM lands in listed plant occupied habitat and

-3) Do not authorize existing roads or trails in ACECs and BLM lands in listed plant

-4) Frequent law enforcement and regulation should occur at dispersed camping closures in

-5) Target shooting areas should be developed and clearly marked with signs detailing restrictions outside of listed plant occupied habitat and designated critical habitat.

-6) Follow the below measures for listed plants for all proposed surface disturbance activities.
+- 1) The following commitment should apply to all ACFCs: the St. George 1999 RMP states, "BLM will continue to implement existing recovery plans, habitat management plans, and the Washington County Habitat Conservation Plan as they apply to listed species.
+Among other things, existing plans call for monitoring and studies, habitat consolidation, selected fencing, public education, signing, law enforcement, and protection from mining, off-road travel, and other forms of impacting land use." - Exclude motorized use from ACECs and BLM lands in listed plant occupied habitat and designated critical habitat. - 3) Do not authorize existing roads or trails in ACECs and BLM lands in listed plant occupied habitat and designated critical habitat. - Frequent law enforcement and regulation should occur at dispersed camping closures in ACECs. - 5) Target shooting areas should be developed and clearly marked with signs detailing restrictions outside of listed plant occupied habitat and designated critical habitat. - 6) Follow the below measures for listed plants for all proposed surface disturbance activities.

-- 7) Prohibit all seismic exploration in ACECs, and BLM lands within 1.25 miles of listed plant occupied habitat and designated critical habitat. - 8) Prohibit energy and mining development in ACECs, and BLM lands within 1.25 miles of listed plant occupied habitat and designated critical habitat. - 9) Withdraw ACECs and BLM lands within 1.25 miles of listed plant occupied habitat and designated critical habitat from mineral entry. - 10) SRP events should be monitored before, during, and after events to monitor compliance with conservation measures designed to avoid impacts to listed plants.
+- Prohibit all seismic exploration in ACECs, and BLM lands within 1,25 miles of listed plant occupied habitat and designated critical habitat. - Prohibit energy and mining development in ACECs, and BLM lands within 1.25 miles of listed plant occupied habitat and designated critical habitat. - Withdraw ACECs and BLM lands within 1.25 miles of listed plant occupied habitat and designated critical habitat from mineral entry. - 10) SRP events should be monitored before, during, and after events to monitor compliance with conservation measures designed to avoid impacts to listed plants.
 No specific SRP restrictions are included in this BA, and the BLM should develop specific restrictions in consultation with us. - 11) Controlling noxious weeds and invasive species in listed plant habitat may negatively impact the species.
 No specific weed control measures and restrictions are included in this BA, and the BLM should develop specific measures and restrictions in consultation with us. - 12) The BLM should consult with us on restoration activities following fire or other surface disturbance within 1 mile of listed plant habitat or designated critical habitat to ensure activities do not negatively impact the species or its pollinators.